Informfully/Documentation/docs/source/loading.rst

 In this structure, the keys represent the raw IDs of the items, while the corresponding values denote the sentiment values attributed to the articles.

-Alternatively, if opting for a CSV file, the first column should contain the item IDs, and the second column contains the corresponding sentiment values.
+Alternatively, if opting for a CSV file, the first column should contain the item IDs, and the second column should contain the corresponding sentiment values.

-The output of this function is a dictionary containing item and item sentiment.
+The output of this function is a dictionary containing items and their sentiment.

 **load_category**